MicahKezar/MicahKezar/README.md

 ## Hobbies:
 * 🎵 Music, Music Theory, and Sound Design.
 Taught myself how to play piano by ear when I was 4 years old.
 To this day, I still cannot read sheet music!
-* 🏀 Sports!
+* 🏀 Sports.
 I love everything from summer activities like Volleyball, Basketball, and Ultimate Frisbee to winter pursuits such as Hockey and Snowboarding.
+* 📷 Photography.
+From Nature, Landscape, and Macro Photography all the way to Astrophotography!
+I love it all.
+I shoot on a Nikon D750.
 * 🏎️ Cars.
 There's something about modifying a car to unlock its full potential that scratches an itch in my brain.
 I can't really explain it.
 It's like having a glorified lego set.
 * 🎮 Videogames.
 If it's one thing every IT/Dev has in common, it's probably this.
 I love anything that challenges me.
 As a result, any of the FromSoftware games are my favorite!